‹ Back to Insights

 As with anything, there are disadvantages to using adhesive bonding.

-For example, there is the potential for degradation of the adhesive bond strength during exposure to the environment.
+For example, there is the potential for degradation of the adhesive bond strength during exposure to harsh environments.
 The strength of a mechanical structure stays strong throughout its life.
-Adhesives are polymers, and the properties of polymers are affected by heat and humidity.
-So, it is important to take the intended use of a part into consideration when selecting an adhesive and choose the most appropriate one for the temperatures it will be exposed to.
+Adhesives and epoxies are types of polymers, and the properties of polymers can be impacted by high temperatures and humidity.
+To make an informed decision about adhesive selection, it is vital to consider the part's intended purpose and carefully choose the adhesive that best aligns with the temperature conditions it will be subjected to.

 Furthermore, to protect the durability of a bond, surface treatment can be used to overcome the limitations of adhesives.
-To do adhesive bonding well, it requires a certain amount of surface intelligence.
-A strong bond relies not only on a powerful adhesive and a sturdy material but the surface of that material has to be properly treated and prepared to bond with the adhesive.
-The two have to stick together.
+To do adhesive bonding well it requires a certain amount of surface intelligence.
+A strong bond relies not only on a powerful industrial adhesive and a durable material but also the surface of that material has to be properly treated and prepared to bond with the adhesive.

-To take full advantage of the benefits of adhesive bonding that we outlined earlier, designers and industrial engineers need to understand the requirements for creating a good bond.
+To take full advantage of the benefits of adhesive bonding outlined earlier, designers and engineers need to understand the requirements for creating a good bond.

 1. Surface cleaning and surface measurement techniques.
 Just like with the tools and methods of measuring torque to secure a mechanical fastener, there are ways to ensure a surface is absolutely ready to be bonded to.

-1. A highly precise cleaning or treatment process that includes measuring cleanliness as it relates to bond performance is essential to creating reliable adhesive bonds.
+2. An exact cleaning or pretreatment process that includes measuring cleanliness related to bond performance is essential to creating reliable adhesive bonds.

 Different risks are inherent to using adhesive bonding or fasteners.
 It’s critical that product development teams define these risks upfront and create built-in ways to mitigate those risks throughout the process by way of quality controls and measurements.